-How my House Rent Allowance exemption will be calculated when I moved from a non metro city to a metro city?
+How the House Rent Allowance exemption calculated when the employee moved from a non-metro city to a metro city?

-If you are transferred from a non metro city to metro city then in the first place the calculation will be done for the period you lived in a non metro city and then the calculation for the period you lived in a metro city will be done.
-Both amounts will be added to arrive at the total exemption available to you as HRA.
+If you are transferred from a non-metro city to a metro city, in the first place the calculation will be done for the period you lived in a non-metro city and then the calculation for the period you lived in a metro city will be done.
+Both amounts will be added to arrive at the total House Rent Allowance (HRA) exemption under section 10 (13A).

-If you are living in a non metro city and working in a metro city then your eligibility for HRA will be calculated based on the non metro city provision as in the case if house rent allowance exemption place of accommodation is important not the place where you are employed.
+If you are living in a non-metro city and working in a metro city then your eligibility for House Rent Allowance (HRA) exemption will be calculated based on the provisions applicable to the non-metro city.
+In this case, the place of accommodation is important not the place of working.

-What are the documents required to claim HRA exemption?
+What are the documents required to claim House Rent Allowance (HRA) exemption?

-You keep the other details with you, in case it is asked by income tax department in future then produce the same to them.
+You need to keep these receipts and rental agreement with you.
+In the future, if it’s asked by the income tax department, then produce the same to them.

-I own a house and taken a rented accommodation at my work location as the owned house is in different city.
+Question: I own a house and taken rented accommodation at my work location as the owned house is in a different city.
 Can I claim HRA exemption for the rent I paid?

-Yes, you can claim HRA exemption for the rent you paid to your landlord for the rented accommodation.
+Yes, you can claim the House Rent Allowance (HRA) exemption for the rent you paid to your landlord for the rented accommodation.